Rome to Florence by train

 From the train, Orvieto, with its stone castle walls perched atop a steeply rising hill, looks intimidating.
 But your perspective changes as soon as you hop aboard the funicular at the foot of the hill (a €1 ticket also transfers to the bus that takes you onward to Piazza del Duomo).
 Everything about the city center whispers enchantment, from the gothic façade of the duomo to the small side streets.
 Embraced in ivy, the stillness is only broken by locals on their evening walks.
 The city center is a pedestrian oasis, and while the cafes can be kitschy, they’re surprisingly vibrant.
 The cobbled floors make their interiors seem like covered extensions of the streets.

-One of the most important cities in the Valdarno region on the way from Rome to Florence, San Giovanni, is usually skipped by tourists, a shame really.
+One of the most important cities in the Valdarno region, San Giovanni, is on the way from Rome to Florence.
+Tourists usually skip it, which is really a shame.
 San Giovanni’s stately city center hosts the works or the homes of Florentine greats in arts and architecture such as Masaccio and Arnolfo di Cambio.
 Sit at Caffe Fiorenza in Piazza Cavour and study the peculiar façade of the 13th century municipal palace.
 The loggia-style structure is covered in ceramic heraldry, made to identify the landowners who came to San Giovanni to live in the early centuries of the city’s existence.
 It’s essentially like reading through a colorful wall of 15th century graffiti.